swiftlang/swift-evolution/proposals/NNNN-allow-nonescapabable-span-ref.md

 ## Introduction

 This proposal generalizes the `Span` and `Ref` types to allow nonescapable elements, with the lifetime of an element copied from the lifetime of the containing type.
+In addition, it revises [SE-0516] to allow nonescapable elements in the `Iterable` protocol.

 ## Motivation